DevilHand420/Googel_Microsoft_Machine_Learning/README.md

-# DevTown PYTHON AND MACHINE LEARNING BOOTCAMP
+#  GOOGEL AND MICROSOFT PYTHON AND MACHINE LEARNING BOOTCAMP COLLABRATED WITH DEVTOWN
 Hi I made this project during the 7 Days Free Bootcamp, conducted by <b> DevTown
 </b>.
 The instructor during the session was Mr. Shaurya Sinha (Co-Founder at DevTown).
 I got to